oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 Currently, users of the Oppia platform can submit feedback through one of three channels depending on the nature of the issue:
 - Issues related to lessons are reported through the feedback tab present inside the lesson player.
 - Technical issues are generally reported through Github.
-- Additional feedback may be shared through the [site feedback form](https://docs.google.com/forms/d/e/1FAIpQLSceYX653pUB2zalfdFZLybV6x7QI1dTFBrk17SVk5Th68gN-g/viewform) linked in the footer at oppia.org.
+- Additional feedback may be shared through the [site feedback form](https://docs.google.com/forms/d/e/1FAIpQLSceYX653pUB2zalfdFZLybV6x7QI1dTFBrk17SVk5Th68gN-g/viewform) linked in the footer at [oppia.org](https://www.oppia.org/).

-Having three different channels for submitting feedback is not ideal because it discourages casual users from reporting issues.
+Three different channels for submitting feedback are not ideal because it discourages casual users from reporting issues.
 Therefore the aim of this project is to introduce a feedback button on every page of Oppia’s web app, clicking on which will open a minimizable modal where users can submit different kinds of feedback.
 This will make it easier for less technically adept users to submit issues/feedback without having knowledge about the workings of the Oppia platform.
-The issues/feedback generated will contain metadata (the page the user clicked the feedback button from, current language etc.) which will make it easy to ascertain details about the shared feedback without having the author explicitly mentioning it.
+The issues/feedback generated will contain metadata (the page the user clicked the feedback button from, current language, etc.) which will make it easy to ascertain details about the shared feedback without having the author explicitly mentioning it.

-The contributor is expected to create a new feedback modal which is reachable from every page on Oppia, possibly by pressing a button on the navbar (or any other spot which is easily reachable by the users).
+The contributor is expected to create a new feedback modal that is reachable from every page on Oppia, possibly by pressing a button on the navbar (or any other spot which is easily reachable by the users).
-Once on this modal, the users should be able to select the type of feedback (technical, content, platform etc.), add a description, upload an image, add server logs (if applicable) and optionally add their contact information (if they are open to the Oppia team following up).
+Once on this modal, the users should be able to select the type of feedback (technical, content, platform, etc.), add a description, upload an image, add server logs (if applicable), and optionally add their contact information (if they are open to the Oppia team following up).

-The feedback should then be listed (as a table)  on the Admin page (/admin).
-Here the feedback is auto redacted after 30 days by stripping out the text fields (or any other field which might contain sensitive data).
-This makes sure that user privacy is maintained in case they enter some sensitive information (like phone numbers etc.).
+The feedback should then be sent to an email alias (feedback@oppia.org), which would then be evaluated by the tech and PM teams to determine if and how to address them.
+If feedback is submitted in a language other than English - then auto-translate the feedback into English and include the translation as well as the original text in the filed issue.

 **Link to PRD:** [Web user feedback PRD](https://docs.google.com/document/d/1ZUD7nktZrl5ZyxcXfLAqJqb6wI40U9rdg-2vHHWUZ1g/edit)

 **Size of this project:** medium (~175 hours)

-**Potential Mentors:** TBA
+**Potential Mentors:** @sahiljoster32

+**Product Clarifier:** @dchen97

+**Technical Clarifier:** @seanlip

 **Knowledge/Skills Recommended:**